aloethere/EP1000/docs/project.md

 The old school split flap display is cool and mesmerising to look at.
 To help build my counter, I will be laser cutting a lot of the split flap mechanics and 3D print the house.

-## Items Needed

-- ### Flaps
-- ### Spool
-- ### Wheel
-- ### 3D Frame or housing
-- ### Electronics:
+## Bill of Materials

-		- Arduino Uno
+1. Arduino Uno Kit
-		- Half size breadboard
+2. Breadboard
-		- 1 push buttons
+3. 1 push buttons
-		- Stepper motor 28BYJ-48 and ULN2003 driver motor.
+4. Stepper motor 28BYJ-48 and ULN2003 driver motor.
-		- 6 male to female wire
+5. 6 male to female wire
-		- 4 male to male wire.
+6. male to male wire.
-- ### Hardware
-		- 2 M4 hex nuts and screws
+7. 2 M4 hex nuts and screws
-		- 3 M4 hex nuts and screws
+8. 3 M3 hex nuts and screws
-		- Drill for attaching screw for Step Motor

 ## Laser Cuts: